This post is for people experiencing difficulty with building larger campaigns (more than 100 decisions/actions) with Mautic.

 How I worked around this was by setting up Change Campaign to trigger immediately the Contact opened an email, if within one day – and otherwise within two days.
 I then set up Campaign 2 to trigger after one day – meaning that the one day for opens / three days for non-opens rhythm of Campaign 1 was maintained.

-Mautic has more bugs than a tackle and bait shop.
+Mautic marketing automation has more bugs than a tackle and bait shop.
 This is not perfect and I don’t think for one moment that it will work well for every situation.
 If you think it through you will find it’s a fairly good workaround for a lot of situations when creating large Mautic Campaigns.
 Good luck with it!